Firmament-Autopilot/FMT-DOCS/docs/developer/tasks.md

 ### Start Task

-When `auto_start` is set to true, the task will be initiated automatically by the task manager.
+When `auto_start` is set to true, the task will be initiated and started automatically by the task manager.

 However, if `auto_start` is false, it becomes the user's responsibility to manually start the task using the `task start <task_name>` command.
 For instance, we can start a local task by executing the following command.

 ```
 msh />task start local